Course Outline

 • Basic understanding of natural language concepts

-• Proficiency in iterative problem-solving techniques
+• Comfort with iterative problem-solving techniques

 Audience